Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/sculpting/tools.rst

    Lets you select mesh parts to be unaffected by other brushes by painting vertex colors.
    The mask values are shown as grayscale.
    I.e the darker a masked area is, the less effect sculpting on it will have.
-   See also the options of the :ref:`scupt-mask-menu` menu.
+   See also the options of the :ref:`sculpt-mask-menu` menu.

    Mask Tool
       The mask brush has two modes: